This is a guest post by Dariece of Goats On The Road, a website for Independent & Off-The-Beaten-Path travelers.

 Alcohol: $1 (bottle of rum)

 This is one of the most budget friendly countries in the world.
-The best part about the Philippines is that it’s not on the typical SE Asia backpacker trail, it’s somehow missed by most travellers.
+The best part about the Philippines is that it’s not on the typical SE Asia backpacker trail, it’s somehow missed by most travelers.
 Which is fine by us, we don’t mind having all of the islands to ourselves!

 So what are you waiting for?
 The Philippines is easy on the wallet, the eyes and the soul.
 It’s time to pack your bags and head out to this awe-inspiring archipelago!

 For more budget tips on traveling through the Philippines, check out our tips section.
 For everything you need to know about traveling through this region on a budget, check out our Budget Backpacking Guide To The Philippines

 Have you ever been to the Philippines?
 Were you able to travel for under $25/day?